bahaipedia/huququlator/README.md

-A Huququllah calculator, still in the process of being created.
-Available here: https://huququlator.com/

-It's primary functions are categorizing expenses as necessary or unnecessary.

-Roadmap:
-- Tracking of changes in assets over time
-- Tracking of previous payments
+This is a Ḥuqúqu’lláh calculator, available at https://huququlator.com

+Its primary functions include providing a public calculator and, for logged in users, tracking assets, debts, payments, and amounts due, as well as automatically categorizing expenses.

-Steps to install this project on a new ubuntu server.
+Below are the steps to install this project on a new Ubuntu server:

 ```bash
 sudo apt install -y nodejs npm